Dare 2 Dream Annual General Meeting Wednesday 10th August 2022 - Presidents Report

 All members of the D2D Committee are volunteers and busy people.
 Sharing the workload is important as is succession planning for younger members of the Committee to take on leadership roles in the future.

 D2D is working towards financial sustainability of our own organization.
-We must balance supporting current projects with the need to look ahead to bigger projects and ensure a financial buffer to cover the “lean years’ when there may be a short fall in fundraising, such as last year.
+We must balance supporting current projects with the need to look ahead to bigger projects and ensure a financial buffer to cover the “lean years’ when there may be a short fall in fundraising.

 By growing the supporter base of Dare 2 Dream we can spread the workload of the organization therefore it is important to have a vibrant and active management committee.

-Child Sponsorship costs have doubled over the past 12 years, but sponsors have generally chosen to continue to contribute $20 per month.
+Child Sponsorship costs have doubled over the past ears, but sponsors have generally chosen to continue to contribute $20 per month.
 We are mindful of not losing sponsors who cannot afford more than the $20 per month., so must work to increase the number of sponsors.
-We have so far not had any public events to do this so look forward to the planned August dinner.

 There is no doubt that all members of the Dare 2 Dream Committee firmly believe in the mission of our organisation and are prepared to be advocates for the socially and economically disadvantaged people in India who we assist.
 Our challenge is to keep translating this into practical actions that change lives for the better.